Keepin-Tracks/keepintracks.com/content/posts/2025/06/2025-06-23_Getting-Clarity.md

 2. Add the following question: "Who do I need to become to reach my goal?"
     - Describe the goal in the right column
     - Take your time to answer properly
-3. Finally, let's create the "Goal" tab right now with one column "Goal" of type Text
+3. Finally, let's create the "Goals" tab right now with one column "Goal" of type Text
 4. Change the Goal column type from Clarity to a drowdown from range pointing to the new Goal tab "(Goal!A2:A)"

 ### Find ressources